axibase/atsd-use-cases/research/hawaii-prices/README.md

 * Follow the first five steps in [Example 1](#example-1)

 * In the blank portal enter in the county and fuel.
 In this case, enter **Hilo** for county and **Diesel** for fuel.
 * Since we will be finding the difference between Hilo and US Diesel prices, we will need to make a second series.
 Copy and paste the existing series and change the name of the county to **US**.
-At this point your portal should look something like this:
+At this point your portal looks like this:

   ![Figure 14](./images/Figure14.png)